bevyengine/bevy-website/content/learn/contribute/policies/ai.md

 [collapsed section]: https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/organizing-information-with-collapsed-sections

-## Appendix on Harassment
+## Appendix: Harassment Policy Details

 We understand that AI is a controversial topic, with important societal implications, many of which directly impact topics the Bevy community cares about.
 Nevertheless, Bevy's [Code of Conduct] continues to apply when AI-related topics are discussed.
-To help you understand where Bevy draws the line, the following AI-related behaviors are not acceptable:
+To help you understand where Bevy draws the line, the following AI-related behaviors are not acceptable, anywhere within the Bevy community:

 - inflammatory comments about AI or patterns of behavior that seek to get a rise out of others
 - comments that imply that AI use is or will be mandatory (inside of Bevy or outside of it), or which otherwise disparage those who do not want to use it / think it should be used